Key Takeaways

 A secured credit card is a type of card that’s created for people who want to build or rebuild their credit history.
 The card works similarly to a traditional unsecured card in many ways.
 You can use the card to make purchases online and in stores, pay off your balance over time, and with some cards earn rewards.

 When you open a secured credit card, you need to send the credit card company a refundable security deposit.
-The deposit will generally determine your card’s credit limit.
-For a Discover Secured credit card your credit line will equal your deposit amount, starting at $200 up to $2,500.3
+In general, your deposit will determine your card’s credit limit.

 How to build your credit history1 with a Discover Secured credit card